tkonopka/crossmap/docs/data_format.rst

     item:array:
       data: [value1, value2]

-Specifying data as a dictionary can be particularly useful to aid human-readability.
-It is important that when a ``data`` field is a dictionary, its keys are not transferred into the object representations.
+It is important that when ``data`` is a dictionary, its keys are not transferred into the object representations.
 Thus, searching the above data collection for the string 'key1' would not produce a hit.
 However, nested objects are stringified and thus keys in nested objects become part of the object representations.
-Thus, searching for the string 'key4' would match ''item:nested''.
+Thus, searching for the string 'key4' would match ``item:nested``.

 Weighting of text-based data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Text under the ``data`` fields are weighted according to a centralized
+Text under the ``data`` fields is split into k-mers, and each k-mer is
-k-mer-weighting strategy.
+weighted according to a strategy determined during the instance build process.
 However, there is some flexibility to increase or
-decrease the weight associated with certain k-mers or features.
-Increase
+decrease the weight associated with certain features.
+Weights can be increased
-can be achieved through repetition, and some features can be assigned
-a negative weight through a ``data_neg`` field.
+through repetition.
+Negative weights can be assigned through a ``data_neg`` field.

 Examples: